treanus/KUL_NIS/docs/KUL_clinical_fmridti/KUL_clinical_fmridti.md

 - `RESULTS/.../Tracto/` — final bundles as MRtrix `.tck`, plus tract density maps regridded to T1w
 - `RESULTS/.../TRK/` — the same bundles as TrackVis `.trk`, for **freeview** (which does not read `.tck`).
 Written by `KUL_FWT_make_TCKs.sh` next to each `.tck` and copied here; the conversion reference is the FA/tracking space, not the FreeSurfer parcellation — see the `.trk` comment in that script for why that distinction matters when the dMRI and T1w come from different sessions
 - `RESULTS/.../Perfusion/` — DSC perfusion maps and lesion/NAWM ratios, when DSC data is present (see [KUL_dsc_perfusion](/docs/KUL_dsc_perfusion/KUL_dsc_perfusion.md))
-- `REPORT/sub-{participant}_06_Tract_QQ/` — with `-Q`, one self-contained interactive HTML per bundle (drag-to-rotate metric tower, bundle geometry, along-tract profiles for every metric, and an endpoint-connectivity table + heatmap naming the parcels the bundle joins), plus `sub-{participant}_FWT_report.html`: a single page with every bundle's screenshots, switchable between the four renderings, filterable by bundle name, each linking to its own detail page
+- `REPORT/sub-{participant}_06_Tract_QQ/` — with `fwt_tractometry: 1`, one self-contained interactive HTML per bundle (drag-to-rotate metric tower, bundle geometry, along-tract profiles for every metric, and an endpoint-connectivity table + heatmap naming the parcels the bundle joins), plus `sub-{participant}_FWT_report.html`: a single page with every bundle's screenshots, switchable between the four renderings, filterable by bundle name, each linking to its own detail page
 - `*_figures_*/` — PNG screenshots for review (Tracto, SPM/fMRI and Clinical), per underlay and orientation
 - `RESULTS/.../PACS/` — DICOM series for PACS, created only with `-R` (via `KUL_nii2dcm.py`, using a donor DICOM for correct study/series linkage). `PACS/Clinical_*` holds the lesion and DSC perfusion series; `PACS/fMRI_*` and `PACS/Tracto_*` hold the activation and tract series; `PACS/Quant/` holds measurable series (see below).
 - `RESULTS/.../PACS_input/` — manual drop folders, see [Exporting your own maps](#exporting-your-own-maps) below